 Microsoft Excel is just one of them and it’s sometimes favored because:

-- Excel has to-do list template features like conditional formatting that combine with reporting tools such as charts and matrices.
+- Anyone can access an Excel list template and use features like conditional formatting that combine with reporting tools such as charts and matrices.
 Pivot tables can be used to customize data if required.

 Let’s get building.